The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Whether you’re picking up a crochet hook for the first time or you’ve been stitching for years, one question shows up again and again: “What yarn weight should I use?”

-Yarn weight is the backbone of project success.
-It affects your gauge, the drape of your fabric, how warm the finished piece feels, and even how fast you’ll finish.
-This hub walks you through the full yarn weight system (0–7), plus the real-life stuff pattern labels don’t always explain: how to spot yarn weight without a label, how fiber changes feel, and how to substitute confidently.
+This hub walks you through the full yarn weight system (0–7), plus the practical stuff pattern labels don’t always explain: how to spot yarn weight without a label, how fiber changes feel, and how to substitute confidently.

 Quick summary